wimpysworld/stream-sprout/README.md

 [![FlakeHub](https://img.shields.io/endpoint?url=https://flakehub.com/f/wimpysworld/stream-sprout/badge)](https://flakehub.com/flake/wimpysworld/stream-sprout)

-Stable releases of Stream Sprout are published to FlakeHub for Nix users.
-See the flake on FlakeHub for more details:
+Stable releases of Stream Sprout are published to FlakeHub for Nix users ❄️ See the flake on FlakeHub for more details:

 - <https://flakehub.com/flake/wimpysworld/stream-sprout>

 ### Ubuntu 24.04 and newer

-`yq` is available in Ubuntu 24.04 and newer.
+Stream Sprout depends on `yq` and that has been available in Ubuntu since 23.10.

-- Download the Stream Sprout .deb package from the [releases page]()
+- Download the Stream Sprout .deb package from the [releases page](https://github.com/wimpysworld/stream-sprout/releases) 📦️
 - Install it with `apt-get install ./stream-sprout_0.1.0-1_all.deb`.

 For Ubuntu versions earlier than 24.04 you can [install Stream Sprout from source](#from-source).